 Figure B.1: Synthetic difference-in-differences and two-way fixed effects power analysis rejection rates imposing effect sizes on the period 2015-2019 in a random set of 12 states that mimic the bans in the twelve Dobbs ban states, excluding Texas for the overall population.

-Notes: We use fertility rates in each year-state as the outcome imposing effects from -7 to 7 percent of that year-state in the 12 randomly selected states in 2019, the last year of the power analysis.
+Notes: We use fertility rates in each year-state as the outcome, imposing effects from -7 to 7 percent of that year-state in the 12 randomly selected states in 2019, the last year of the power analysis.
 We count the number of rejected effects with t-statistics greater than 1.96 or less than -1.96 when the last year is considered treated.

 In Table B.2 and Figures B.4 to B.6, we report how extending the pre-period of analysis affects MDEs for each group of interest.
 The MDE are all higher in the case of OLS, for some groups substantially so, but practically unchanged for SDID.
 This is likely because of SDID's automatic selection of time weights to reduce the difference in the average post-period and pre-period for the control group.
-In this way, for power, SDID is rather insensitive to the
+In this way, for power, SDID is rather insensitive to the selection of the pre-period.

 Figure B.2: Synthetic difference-in-differences and two-way fixed effects power analysis rejection rates imposing effect sizes on the period 2015-2019 in a random set of 12 states that mimic the bans in the twelve Dobbs ban states excluding Texas by age group.
-Notes: We use fertility rates in each year-state as the outcome imposing effects from -7 to 7 percent of that year-state in the 12 randomly selected states in 2019, the last year of the power analysis.
-We count the number of rejected effects with t-statistics greater than 1.96 or less than -1.96 when the last year is considered treated.